Teacher Education

 TCH ED 1001 Early Clinical Experience: Community Agency: 1 semester hour

 Prerequisites: Current and clear background check and current and clear TB screening.
-This course involves education candidates in active and purposeful early clinical experiences with regional community agencies that support youth and/or families.
+This course provides education candidates active and purposeful early clinical experiences with regional community agencies that support youth and/or families.
 Candidates are required to participate at agencies to meet organization goals and course objectives.
 Professionalism and effective communication are emphasized as candidates learn to build relationships and support learners' intellectual and social development.
-A minimum of 20 hours of clinical experience are required in addition to class meetings.
+A minimum of 20 hours of clinical experience are required.
+This course must be taken concurrently with TCH ED 2000.

 TCH ED 2000 Becoming a Professional Educator: 1 semester hour